Diablo Canyon Rock Climbing

 Getting There1) Get on the Santa Fe Bypass route (Veterans Memorial Hiway 599) either from I-25 south of Santa Fe or off of Saint Frances Drive NW of Santa Fe.

 2) Exit onto Camino La Tierra heading west toward the Rio Grande, setting your odometer to 0 at the turnoff.
 After 4.7 miles, turn right on Old Buckman Road, which is a reasonably well-maintained dirt road.
-At 7.7 miles youll pass a large green colored frame (apparently used to be a windmill painted like a daisy) on your left as you follow the main Diablo wash toward the river.
-At 12.2 miles you should reach the first turn off into the Diablo parking area.
+At 7.7 miles you'll pass a large blue/green colored frame (apparently used to be a windmill painted like a daisy) on your left as you follow the main Diablo wash toward the river.
+At 12.2 miles you should reach the first turn off into the Diablo parking area on your left.
 The canyon is clearly visible beyond.
 2WD vehicles make it there all the time.
 They get stuck in the sand or mud on their way out at a somewhat less frequency.

 Classic Climbing Routes at Diablo Canyon